LOOPIS-app/loopis-config/README.md

 # ⚙ LOOPIS Config

-"LOOPIS Config" (loopis-config) is a WordPress plugin that configures a clean WordPress installation for LOOPIS.<br>
+"LOOPIS Config" is a WordPress plugin that configures a clean WordPress installation for LOOPIS.app<br>

 ## 💡 Status
 This is a new project in development by volunteers under the name "develoopers".<br>